At a glance

 - Senate Foreign Relations Committee (SFRC): Currently the SFRC is chaired by Senator Jim Risch (Republican).
 Important subcommittees are: Africa and Global Health Policy; Multilateral International Development, Multilateral Institutions; and International, Economic, Energy, and Environmental Policy.

 The US federal budget is divided into budget ‘functions’, which include all spending on a particular issue across departments or agencies and can include funding lines from multiple appropriations bills.
 The US does not have a dedicated ODA budget, but most development-related spending sits in Function 150 (referred to as the International Affairs Budget).
-Function 150 comprises both ODA-related and non-ODA funding, such as funding for operating embassies, military assistance, and promotion of US exports.
-In FY2019, the final budget for Function 150 was approved for US$56.1 billion.
+The International Affairs budget comprises both ODA-related and non-ODA funding, such as funding for operating embassies, military assistance, and promotion of US exports.
+In FY2020, the final budget for International Affairs was approved for US$56.6 billion.

 The FY2020 budget proposed large cuts to foreign assistance, which are likely to be rejected by Congress.

-The vast majority of funding (around 96%) included under Function 150 comes from the State-Foreign Operations (SFOPs) appropriations bill.
+The vast majority of funding (96%) included under International Affairs comes from the State-Foreign Operations (SFOPs) appropriations bill.
 The remainder comes primarily from the agricultural appropriations bill for food security and food-assistance funding.
-In FY2018, the SFOPs was enacted at around US$54 billion, while the FY2019 budget slightly increases SFOPs funding by 0.03%.
-The SFOPs bill is divided into ‘titles’, each covering a different budget envelope (see Table 2).
+In FY2019, the SFOPs was enacted at around US$54.2 billion, while the FY2020 budget increases SFOPs funding to US$54.7 billion.
+The SFOPs bill is divided into ‘titles’, each covering a different budget envelope (see Table 1).
 The money in these envelopes is mainly, but not exclusively, managed by the State Department and the US Agency for International Development (USAID).
 Relevant titles related to global development include: